 Your boat is your most expensive piece of fishing equipment.
-At the end of every fishing season, winterizing boats is important.
+At the end of every fishing season, be sure to winterize your boats.
 Proper winterization makes spring launching easier and saves your boat from damage while sitting.

 Storing the Boat

-The boat has is covered with beer and food.
+You might find a summer’s worth of beer and food covering your boat.
 There are mud and sand deposits everywhere.
 Often water saturates floor boards or carpet.
 Food and beer can stain the floor and upholstery.
 Moisture can cause mildew.

 A pressure washer with boat detergent will do the trick.
 Before washing, remove the drain plug.
 Rinse the boat with water.
 Soap the boat in and out.
 Scrub the boat and rinse again.
 Let the boat dry completely inside before covering it for the winter.
 Tilt the bow of the boat up slightly to allow the wash water to drain after cleaning and to allow rain water to run off more easily if stored outside.